How we’re supporting our members during COVID-19

 May 2020: COVID-19 support grant

 We launched a new grant programme to support neuroendocrine research projects during this difficult time.
-The five COVID-19 support grant was shaped based on the feedback from our survey and targeted the following four areas:
+The COVID-19 support grant was shaped based on the feedback from our survey and targeted the following four areas:

 - Funds to cover up to three months’ (FTE) salary for final year postdocs